cirahnitex/inline-webworker-functional/readme.md

 ```

 #### Note for Typescript users
-Due to the type widening feature in Typescript, the return type of the job function need to be explicitly declared as tuple when using Batched API.
+Due to the type widening feature in Typescript, the return type of the job function factory need to be explicitly declared as tuple when using Batched API.
 ```typescript
 function batchedWorkerJobs() {